Old-Fashioned Raisin Cake

 Serve this raisin cake as a dessert topped with a dollop of whipped cream, brown sugar schlag, or whipped mascarpone cream.
 It also taste delicious dunked into coffee or tea especially once it’s starting to become a bit drier after a few days of storage.

-Wrapping the cooled cake tightly in plastic wrap or tin foil and storing it in an airtight container in a cool place (not the refrigerator) will help maintain the cake’s moisture for several days.
+This cake actually tastes even better the next day as the flavors meld together.
+Wrap the cooled cake tightly in plastic wrap or tin foil and store it in an airtight container in a cool place (not the refrigerator) to maintain the cake’s moisture for up to 5 days.

-For easy and delicious cakes, check out the following recipes:
+For traditional cakes, check out the following recipes:

 Ingredients